-Sitecore, and a few other enterprise web content management systems do a great job of personalizing web content in real time.
-As visitors navigate the website, Sitecore busily scores the navigational behavior, matches preset profiles, and renders targeted content aligns with the visitor's interest.
+Sitecore, and a few other enterprise web content management systems do a great job of personalizing web content in real-time.
+As visitors navigate the website, Sitecore busily scores the navigational behavior, matches preset profiles, and renders targeted content that aligns with the visitor's interest.

 Yes, it's amazing.
 Sitecore collects a raft of valuable data about each visitor and so deeply engages them so they are elevated to a state of intense interest.
 This is what Sitecore does.

 The data is just as important somewhere else.
 Here is a hint!
 Who needs to see this data?

 How about the sales team?
 Yes, this is about me.
 As a sales guy (now that's an admission!), I'm the one who studies the prospect, makes the initial sales call, demos the features, resolves barriers, negotiates terms, and closes contracts, so why wouldn't I want to see what the prospect is doing on the website?
 I'm dealing with diverse and real people so I absolutely need to know their current state of mind before, during, and after my interactions with them.

 You might be saying, "Well go get it, it's right there in Sitecore", but I don't want it there!
 I want it where I live my life, in the CRM, where customer data belongs - Sitecore don't kill me?

 As a sales guy, I'm desperate for all the information I can find about my prospects so I can give them a personalized experience - just like Sitecore does.